netenglabs/suzieq/docs/poller.md

 Currently Suzieq supports polling [Cumulus Linux](https://cumulusnetworks.com/), [Arista](https://www.arista.com/en/), [Nexus](https://www.cisco.com/c/en/us/products/switches/data-center-switches/index.html),
-and [Juniper](https://www.juniper.net) devices, as well as native Linux devices such as servers.
-Suzieq can easily support other device types, we just haven't had access to those and not time to chase them down.
+and [Juniper](https://www.juniper.net) and SONIC devices, as well as native Linux devices such as servers.
+Suzieq can easily support other device types, and we have third-party contributors working on other NOSes.
+Please let us know if you're interested in Suzieq supporting other NOSes.

 Suzieq started out with least common denominator SSH and REST access to devices.
 It doesn't much care about transport, we will use whatever gets the best data.